hpi-swa-lab/qinoq/README.md

 An Interactive has three building blocks: the Interactive itself, Layers and Sequences.

 The Interactive holds Layers and Sequences, manages their visibility and controls their progress.
-It has a length defining the possible scrolling amount for the Scrollytelling.
 A Sequence is a semantic collection of morphs that live as submorphs within the sequence.
 It has a start position and a duration, which mark the time during which a sequence is visible within the Interactive.
 The sequence also offers a progress, ranging from 0 to 1 for the time of display, which could be used to animate the content of a Sequence in the future.
 Sequences reference a Layer.
 All Sequences that should be displayed with the same z-index should reference the same layer.